Finding Your Ancestors: Researching Aboriginal Family History in NSW

 In our second video, Paul and Michael discuss why you should talk to your family before getting started.
 You will learn why it is important to organise your research and why you should not believe everything that you read about your ancestors.
 Kodie Mason, La Perouse Aboriginal Community, then shares how listening to her family stories inspired her to start researching historical records, and why you too should have a go.

 In this third video, Paul and Michael will show you some easy ways to search for your ancestors using Google and the National Library of Australia’s free online database, Trove.
 You will learn how to narrow your searches on Google and the importance of finding a balance between searches that are too wide or too narrow.
 You will also find out how to search for two types of records that you will most likely want to access through Trove – images and newspaper articles.

-In our final video, Paul and Michael will show you how to search for official births, deaths and marriage records online using the NSW Registry of Births Deaths and Marriages (BDM).
+In our fourth video, Paul and Michael will show you how to search for records online using the NSW Registry of Births Deaths and Marriages (BDM).
 You will learn tips to help narrow your searches, including finding ancestors who had common surnames or whose surname might have been misspelt.
-The official certificates you find can provide useful clues about your ancestors, and in some cases may include information about Aboriginal culture.
+The official certificates you find can provide useful clues about your ancestors, and in some cases may include cultural information.

 Links To Get You Started

 - NSW State Archives & Records